 Ideally, your PMO would not need to be mature before taking on this function, but a mature organizational outlook towards what value the PMO can bring is critical to making this function truly useful to the senior team.

-Every PMO is different, and the groupings of functions here might not map exactly to what works (or what you would like to work) in your business.
-Your PMO serves your unique enterprise and it’s important that the functions it offers suit the needs of your team, executives and management today, whatever that might be.
+Every PMO is different.
+And the groupings of essential functions for you PMO here might not map exactly to what works in your business.
+Your PMO serves your unique enterprise.
+It’s important that the essential functions your PMO offers suit the needs of your team, executives and management today, whatever that might be.